About

 You can add herbs or spices once you remove the paneer from the fire.
 This makes flavoured paneer, ready to add to any dish or eaten as a starter.

-How to Store
+How to Store?

-When you want to use it cut Paneer into cubes or any shape you desire.
+When you want to use it, cut Paneer into cubes or any shape you desire.

-Tips for making good Paneer:
+Tips for making Soft Paneer:

 Use good quality milk.

-If you overcook the Paneer will turn out hard.
+If you overcook, the Paneer will turn out hard.

 Do not let the Paneer hang for more than 5 minutes.